 What lawful bases of processing should I use?

 The six lawful bases for processing are broadly similar to the old conditions for processing, although there are some differences.
 You need to review your existing processing, identify the most appropriate lawful basis, and check that it applies.
-More information can be found in our lawful basis section of our Guide to GDPR.
+More information can be found in our lawful basis section of our Guide to UK GDPR.

 You should always choose the lawful basis that most closely reflects the true nature of your relationship with the individual and the purpose of the processing.
 If consent is difficult, this is often because another lawful basis is more appropriate, so you should consider the alternatives.

-How do I know if the consent I have for marketing under the DPA is good enough for the GDPR?
+How do I know if the consent I have for marketing under the DPA is good enough for the UK GDPR?

-Our consent checklist sets out the steps you should take to seek valid consent under the GDPR.
-This checklist can also help you review existing consents and decide whether they meet the GDPR standard, and to seek fresh consent if necessary.
+Our consent checklist sets out the steps you should take to seek valid consent under the UK GDPR.
+This checklist can also help you review existing consents and decide whether they meet the UK GDPR standard, and to seek fresh consent if necessary.

 You are not required to automatically ‘repaper’ or refresh all existing DPA consents in preparation for the GDPR.
-But it’s important to check your processes and records in detail to be sure existing consents meet the GDPR standard.
+But it’s important to check your processes and records in detail to be sure existing consents meet the UK GDPR standard.

-You will need to be confident your consent requests already met the GDPR standard and that consents are properly documented.
+You will need to be confident your consent requests already met the UK GDPR standard and that consents are properly documented.
 You will also need to put in place compliant mechanisms for individuals to withdraw their consent easily.

-If existing DPA consents don’t meet the GDPR’s high standards or are poorly documented, you will need to seek fresh GDPR- compliant consent, identify a different lawful basis for your processing (and ensure continued processing is fair), or stop the processing.
+If existing DPA consents don’t meet the UK GDPR’s high standards or are poorly documented, you will need to seek fresh UK GDPR- compliant consent, identify a different lawful basis for your processing (and ensure continued processing is fair), or stop the processing.